ayeshinikulathunga/hopefull_project/README.md

-HopeFull is a purpose-driven web application designed to facilitate donations, volunteering, and community empowerment.
-It connects donors, volunteers, and recipients through a centralized, transparent, and engaging platform.
+HopeFull is a purpose-driven web application designed to facilitate donations and community empowerment.
+It connects donors and recipients through a centralized, transparent, and engaging platform.
 Additionally, it supports differently abled individuals by providing a dedicated marketplace for selling their goods and gaining financial independence.

 Features :